krishpranav/pranaOS-old/Base/usr/share/man/man7/Mitigations.md

 ## Name

-Mitigations - Security mitigations implemented by SerenityOS
+Mitigations - Security mitigations implemented by pranaosOS

 ## Description

-The SerenityOS developers have put substantial effort into integrating various mitigation technologies into the system in order to enhance its security.
+The pranaosOS developers have put substantial effort into integrating various mitigation technologies into the system in order to enhance its security.
 The goal of this document is to collect and describe the mitigations in one centralized place.